 There is somewhat similar work by the Dutch photographer/painter Tuen Hocks who creates surrealistic self-portraits that are very engaging, using himself as a surrogate for the everyman.
 Thus by isolating one individual in my photographs, I too am thinking about the everyman in the world, and in a boarder sense beyond industrial technology transfers.
 About the impact of industry decisions to the great social order, but equally relevant is the impact of traveling extensively has on me.
 So since I am not that good at self-portraiture, I think photographing others who could represent me as well as others is a delightful and effective alternative.

 As to the featured photograph above, I made this in JiaShan on a very snowy and cold morning and I hope that you can not tell where I removed (cloned out) the other individuals out.
-That the umbrella meant to protect this man from the blowing snow also concealed most of his face and identity was purposeful at the time, to allow him to be more representative of someone braving the cold elements.
+That the umbrella meant to protect this man from the blowing snow also concealed most of his face and identity was purposeful at the time, to allow a representative of someone braving the cold elements.
 Although the day was already very overcast, I think that tipping the tonality scale a bit darker helps to create a darker mood and narrative.
 Not my natural tendency to create darker images, but much more relevant to this developing story.
-Last, using this version (one of five photographs I made), he is positioned further back within the landscape, thus appearing small and a lesser visual element.
+Last, using this version (one of five photographs I made), he is positioned further back within the landscape, thus appearing smaller as a visual element.
 To me this photograph is about being alone in harsh and daunting urban environment.

 Cheers, stay healthy and safe my friends,